 The friendly and pragmatic part of our movement needs arguments for why this approach works, lest they not be accused of not being interested in veganizing the world and just sitting around sharing recipes and eating cupcakes.
 I try to provide these arguments.

-For the quickest way to know more about my views, check the two videos on the video page on this site.
+For the quickest way to know more about my views, check the videos on the video page on this site.
 Also, here are some audio interviews with me:

 About the author

 My name is Tobias Leenaert.
 I am one of the founders of the Belgian organisation EVA (Ethical Vegetarian Alternative), and, together with Melanie Joy, cofounder of the Center for Effective Vegan Advocacy (CEVA).
 I’m also co-founder of ProVeg International.
 And I identify as an Effective Altruist.
 I think about the best ways to achieve a compassionate society.
-I’m a slow opinionst.
+I’m also a slow opinionst.

 I told myself I had to be a vegan more than ten years before I actually became one.
 I just loved meat.
 At university, someone finally helped me to stop eating it.
 I started to read, and wrote my thesis about the human-animal relationship.
 By the time I graduated, there was nothing else I could imagine doing besides a job in animal rights.
 There were no opportunities in Belgium, so I went to the US for six months to do internships at animal rights organisations.
 When I got back, I cofounded EVA.
 I worked a normal job in education for several years, and after that was able to devote all my time to the organisation.
 In 2005 EVA became the first veg organisation in the world to receive structural funding from its government.
 In 2009 we convinced our city of Ghent to become the first city in the world to officially support a weekly vegetarian day.